 Barcelona is famous for its tapas, but it also has a surprising amount of other restaurant options.

 We always recommend eating the local food when you visit any destination but when you live somewhere for three months at a time as we do, some variety is required.
 There are so many restaurants in Barcelona that it would be impossible for anyone to try them all in a three-month period, but we tried a lot.
-Here are some of our inexpensive favorites, in no particular order.
+Here are 10 of our inexpensive favorites, in no particular order.

 Small place with a great atmosphere.
 The Drunken Shrimp is our favorite dish, on an already impressive menu.
 This is one of those restaurants that does everything well, so order whatever looks good to you and you won’t be disappointed.
 There’s sometimes a wait at the door here but I feel it’s always worth it.
 Their breakfast is also probably one of the best in the city.
 Try the French Toast, it’s scrumptious and everyone in the restaurant will look at what you ordered and wish that they had ordered it. – ($$ – $$$) – Carrer

 Fun little tapas place with a good drink selection.
 I wouldn’t call it the best in the city but it’s very good.
 The people working here were always friendly and the people watching is fun because the front of the restaurant has big windows that face the famous Palau de la Música Catalana.
-We went here often because of the vibe and consistent quality. – ($$ – $$$) – Carrer de Sant Pere Més Alt, 8, 08003 Barcelona, Spain +34 933 15 10 72
+We went here often because of the vibe, the wine, and consistent quality. – ($$ – $$$) – Carrer de Sant Pere Més Alt, 8, 08003 Barcelona, Spain +34 933 15 10 72

 A local gem that serves great food.
 The owner seems very involved with the day to day operations, ensuring the quality of his ingredients.
 The menu is mostly a breakfast or sandwich type lunch menu but with a few surprises.
 We visited both for breakfast and lunch and always had a good meal.
 It’s a quiet, out of the way place that seemed very local.
 It’s not along any of the main tourist routes so you’ll want good directions to find it. – ($) – Carrer de Sardenya, 48, 08005 Barcelona, Spain +34 936 24 35 05